Higher wattage, smarter features — the n

 major upgrade

-By garrick vogt from HALIFAX, VA on April 9, 2024
+By garrick v. from HALIFAX, VA

 We use a pair of these as our main speakers for dance recitals in a 1,200 seat auditorium.
 Last year was the first year we used them and they rocked.
 Sound was clear, loud, and plenty of low end, which had been a problem in the past and caused some cutting out on our previous set up.
 We have plenty of sound without needing to crank the volume.